The North Africa Journal

 China to strengthen economic presence in Africa, seeks to widen political influence

-Last month, China flexed its muscles against Nigeria when the West African country agreed to upgrade the second-tier Taiwanese diplomatic mission based in Abuja to full embassy status.
-Beijing did not like the move and has been threatening Nigeria to block any attempts to get loans if…
+January 2017: Last month, China flexed its muscles against Nigeria when the West African country agreed to upgrade the second-tier Taiwanese diplomatic mission based in Abuja to full embassy status.
+Beijing did not like the move and has been threatening Nigeria to block any attempts to get…

 French military presence in Africa unlikely to change post 2017 presidential elections

-Despite a deadly year of terror in France, partly tied to the country’s involvement in major conflict zones, Paris is looking to maintain such involvement, and may even increase it.
-The upcoming presidential elections are not likely to witness a major policy change, but some adjustments and…
+January 2017: Despite a deadly year of terror in France, partly tied to the country’s involvement in major conflict zones, Paris is looking to maintain such involvement, and may even increase it.
+The upcoming presidential elections are not likely to witness a major policy change, but some…

 Morocco remains a moderate risk country, seeks to contain militant groups